“My biggest kick in music – playing or writing – is when I have a problem. Without a problem to solve, how much interest do you take in anything?”

 One of the most vital skills that elite musicians possess is that they’re masters at morphing dilemmas into art.

 Aspiring musicians can become fluent problem-solvers too, but they first need to acquire specific know-how.

 “When we acquire the means to untangle predicaments creatively, problem solving becomes one of the most rewarding aspects of our practice.”

 Chapter 3 of The Musician’s Way maps out a far-reaching approach to creative problem-solving that’s incorporated into the book’s method of deep practice.

 It begins by considering how we approach problems, emphasizing the importance of divergent thinking.

-Next, it describes a potent 3-stage problem-solving process illustrated with dozens of music examples:
+Next, it describes a 3-stage problem-solving process illustrated with dozens of music examples:

-Now in its 12th printing, the book has earned worldwide praise.
+The book has earned worldwide praise and been reprinted numerous times in both English and foreign-language editions.
 I invite you to take a look.

 © 2016 Gerald Klickstein

 Adapted from p.
 54 of The Musician’s Way